wesleywerner/loveslime/README.md

 * The `key` is the animation key.
 * The `w` and `h` are the width and height of each frame.
 * The `frames` and `delays` are the frames and delays for the animation.
+* If you give the `onLoop` value as a function, it will be called when the animation loops.

 ![func](api/func.png) `slime.moveActor (name, x, y, callback)`